Shape-constrained density estimation with Wasserstein projection: Introduction

 To illustrate empirically the performance of the Wasserstein projection estimator, we formulate and implement tractable discretizations for monotone and log-concave density estimation, which in our setting are $L^2$ (or more generally $L^p$) projections onto certain closed convex cones in the space of quantile functions.
 Since quantile functions are monotone by definition, our projection problems are mathematically related to {\it isotonic regression} (see for example \cite{BB72}), but are more involved because of the shape constraints.
 We implement these algorithms in R \cite{R}.\footnote{Codes are available at \url{https://github.com/tkl-wong/wasserstein-projection-estimation}.} We report several experiments, using simulated data, to compare and contrast the Wasserstein projection estimator with the maximum likelihood estimator.

 Our work contributes to the growing literature of statistical inference based on optimal transport,\footnote{This is related to, but different from, inference of transport-based quantities (such as optimal transport maps and Wasserstein barycenters) from samples, and modeling of distributional data.} as opposed to classical methods especially maximum likelihood.
 Recently, an intriguing framework of {\it Wasserstein information geometry} has been developed in the parametric setting \cite{LZ19,A24,AM24}; of fundamental importance are the Wasserstein information matrix and the resulting Wasserstein--Cram\'{e}r--Rao inequality \cite{NM25,TJS25}.
-It is interesting to understand to what extend this theory extends to semiparametric and nonparametric settings.
+It is interesting to understand to what extent this theory extends to semiparametric and nonparametric settings.
 Density estimation under Wasserstein distance has been studied by many authors.
 In particular, minimax estimation of smooth densities in Wasserstein distance was studied in \cite{NB22, wang2022minimax}, but without shape constraints.
-Note that smoothness of the density is not assumed in this paper.
+Note that smoothness of the density is not assumed in this paper\footnote{A non-increasing density may have jump discontinuities, while a log-concave density is continuous (and differentiable except possibly at countably many points) in the interior of its support.}.
 Statistical properties of the Wasserstein projection estimator have been investigated in one-dimensional location-scale models \cite{AM22} and circular models \cite{OM25}.
 Shape constraints were considered in \cite{cumings2017shape}, where the author adopted a computational approach and did not prove structural results of the kind obtained here.

 The rest of the paper is organized as follows.
 In Section \ref{sec:prelim}, we introduce the Wasserstein projection estimator after recalling some basic concepts in optimal transport, and establish general properties including consistency and affine equivariance.
 In Sections \ref{sec:monotone} and \ref{sec:log.concave}, we specialize respectively to monotone and log-concave density estimation, and prove our main results about structural properties of the Wasserstein projection estimator.
 Section \ref{sec:implementation} implements tractable discretizations of Wasserstein projection estimation in the monotone and log-concave settings.
-In Section \ref{sec:discussion} we conclude and discuss directions for future research.
+In Section \ref{sec:discussion} we conclude and discuss some directions for future research.